 Understanding Cold And Its Symptoms

-The common cold is an upper respiratory tract infection caused by certain viruses that do not leave a long-lasting immunity (1).
+The common cold is a contagious, upper respiratory tract infection caused by certain viruses that do not leave long-lasting immunity (1).
 As a result, people may get infected by those viruses repeatedly.
-According to the CDC, the common cold affects millions of individuals in the USA each year (2).
+According to the American Lung Association, colds lead to more doctor visits in the United States than any other health condition (2).